Go! Fit and Free Dog Food gets the Advisor’s top rating of 5 stars.

-Even when you consider the protein-boosting effects of the peas, lentils and chickpeas, this looks like the profile of a kibble containing a significant amount of meat.
+Even when you consider the protein-boosting effect of the peas, lentils, chickpeas, alfalfa and flaxseed, this looks like the profile of a kibble containing a significant amount of meat.

 Go!
-Fit and Free is a grain-free kibble using a significant amount of various named meat meals as its main sources of animal protein, thus earning the brand 5 stars.
+Fit and Free is a meat-based grain free dry dog food using a significant amount of various meat meals as its main sources of animal protein, thus earning the brand 5 stars.

 A Final Word